 The purpose of a program analysis is to infer whether a certain property of a program execution can be observed at runtime.
 The notion of an analysis’ soundness defines how much confidence one should put in its results.
 The notion is not uniform and is determined by whether the analysis is intended to be used as a testing or as a verification tool.

-academic writing advice AI safety announcement architecture awards climate change communicating quantitative information compilers computer security concurrency conferences diversity formal reasoning formal verification functional programming gradual typing graphs history industrial adoption language design machine learning Measurements MIP award neural networks news open access optimization program analysis programming program synthesis proof engineering publication process quantum computing research highlights rust language science security separation logic service soundness static analysis statistics systems type systems
+academic writing advice algorithms architecture awards climate change communicating quantitative information compilers computer security concurrency conferences diversity formal reasoning formal verification functional programming gradual typing graphs history industrial adoption language design machine learning Measurements MIP award neural networks open access optimization program analysis programming program synthesis proof engineering publication process quantum computing randomized algorithms random testing research highlights retrospective rust language science separation logic soundness static analysis statistics testing type system type systems